-MSc Business Analytics is designed for recent graduates and working professionals with an excellent undergraduate degree who want to launch or accelerate their career in business analytics roles in a wide variety of sectors such as digital, retail, health-care, finance, logistics and supply-chain.
+MSc Business Analytics is designed for recent graduates and working professionals with an excellent undergraduate degree who want to launch or accelerate their career in business analytics roles in a wide variety of sectors.

 The entry requirements for MSc Business Analytics are as follows: